HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 - *addPileup* is expected to be set to False for FCCee

 If you want to change the noise values
-- Prepare your own version of the Root file with histograms of noise values per cell in individual layers as a function of |eta| with the naming convension described above.
+- Prepare your own version of the Root file with histograms of noise values per cell in individual layers as a function of |eta| with the naming convension described above
-- Change the path in *noiseFileName*
+- Add the path to the file in *noiseFileName*
-- Change the *elecNoiseHistoName* to match the names of the histograms used in your noise file
+- Use *elecNoiseHistoName* to set the names of the histograms used in your noise file